Branded to Kill: Associated films

 In 1973, Nikkatsu released Trapped in Lust, which has been described as a "Roman Porno reimagining" of Branded to Kill, as both tell the story of a contract killer forced to lie low after botching an assignment.
 Directed by Yamatoya from a script by fellow Hachiro Guryu member Yōzō Tanaka, the film was produced independently of Nikkatsu (in contrast to other Roman Porno films) by Genjiro Arato, who also played the lead role of Hoshi and would later produce the three films comprising Suzuki's Taishō Roman Trilogy, Zigeunerweisen (1980), Kagero-za (1981) and Yumeji (1991).
 Sharp has described Trapped in Lust as "a brilliant testament to the fact that, rather than mere cheap exploitation, the adult film genre was regarded as liberating, daring and anti-authoritarian, and that interesting and intelligent things could be realised with it".
-He also notes its reflection of the gumi system of the Japanese film industry (whereby a single director frequently works with the same pool of collaborators), as the film was made by Suzuki's recurring colleagues and thus bares elements of Suzuki's style despite his lack of involvement.
+He also notes its reflection of the gumi system of the Japanese film industry (whereby a single director frequently works with the same pool of collaborators), as the film was made by Suzuki's recurring colleagues and thus bears elements of Suzuki's style despite his lack of involvement.

 Thirty-four years after the original release of Branded to Kill, Suzuki directed Pistol Opera (2001), a loose sequel co-produced by Shochiku and filmed at Nikkatsu.
 The character Goro Hanada returns as a mentor figure to the new Number Three, played by Makiko Esumi.
 However, Joe Shishido was replaced by Mikijiro Hira in the role of Hanada.
 Suzuki has said that the original intention was for Shishido to play the character again but that the film's producer, Satoru Ogura, wanted Hira for the role.
 Reviews were of a favourable nature on par with its predecessor.
 Jonathan Rosenbaum supposed, "Can I call a film a masterpiece without being sure that I understand it?
 I think so ..."
 Although some, such as Elvis Mitchell for The Village Voice, felt its zeal fell slightly short of the original.